truchas/truchas/boundary_function_design_notes.md

 They also differ in stored derivative component names (`deriv` versus `deriv2`).
-Since callers hold MTC conditions as `class(bndry_func3)` and `class(intfc_func3)`, Fortran only exposes the two-state bindings declared by those abstract types.
-Adding a one-state generic binding to a concrete MTC class would not help callers through the existing abstract type.
+Since callers hold MTC conditions as `class(bndry_func3)` and `class(intfc_multifield_func)`, Fortran only exposes the multifield bindings declared by those abstract types.
+Adding a one-field generic binding to a concrete MTC class would not help callers through the existing abstract type.

 ## Possible Direction